-Choose a natural ecosystem as a metaphor for your team/organisation.
-Draw it and identify the different elements within it and which aspects of your team/organisation they represent (eg processes, resources, stakeholders, people, values, culture, departments etc).
-Explore how changes to one element will affect other elements.
+Choose a natural ecosystem to act as a metaphor for your team/organisation.
+Draw it, identifying the different elements within it, and decide which aspects of your team/organisation they represent (including processes, resources, stakeholders, people, values, culture, departments etc).

+Explore how these are interconnected by considering how changes to one element will affect other elements .
+Use this approach when making decisions.

-Long-term benefits of working with nature
+Long-term benefits of using and engaging with nature